-(a) Employees shall keep all parts of the body inside the platform during raising, lowering, and positioning.
+(a) Employees must keep all parts of the body inside the platform during raising, lowering, and positioning.
 This provision does not apply to an occupant of the platform performing the duties of a signal person.

-(f) Employees being hoisted shall remain in continuous sight of and in direct communication with the operator or signal person.
+(f) Employees being hoisted must remain in continuous sight of and in direct communication with the operator or signal person.
 In those situations where direct visual contact with the operator is not possible, and the use of a signal person would create a greater hazard for that person, direct communication alone such as by radio may be used.

-(h) Except over water, employees occupying the personnel platform shall use a body belt/harness system with lanyard appropriately attached to the lower load block or overhaul ball, or to a structural member within the personnel platform capable of supporting a fall impact for employees using the anchorage.
+(h) Except over water, employees occupying the personnel platform must use a body belt/harness system with lanyard appropriately attached to the lower load block or overhaul ball, or to a structural member within the personnel platform capable of supporting a fall impact for employees using the anchorage.

 (a) Hoisting of employees while the crane is traveling is prohibited except for portal, tower and locomotive cranes, or where the employer demonstrates that there is no less hazardous way to perform the work.